APEM-LTD/hetoolkit/README.md

     Ecology and Fish Data Explorer;
 -   `import_rhs` for importing River Habitat Survey (RHS) data from the EA’s Open Data portal;
+-   `import_wq` for importing water quality data from the EA’s Water Quality Archive database;
 -   `predict_indices` for calculating expected scores for macroinvertebrate indices using the RICT model (FBA 2020);
 -   `calc_flowstats` and `calc_rfrstats` for calculating summary